Tattomoosa/mattotousa.dev/content/blog/first.md

 +++
-title = "My first post"
-date = 2019-11-27
+title = "New blog, new degree" date = 2019-11-27
 +++

-This is my first blog post.
+I just got a Master's degree.
+Dope.